 What did these successful job seekers do?

-They regularly checked the employer's Website for job postings.
+These successful job seekers regularly checked the employer's Website for job postings.

 For example, one job seeker told me that she knew that her target employer always posted new job openings on Mondays.
 So, she always visited the company's site before lunch on Monday.
 She got the job she wanted, for the employer she wanted.

-They spoke with the people in the HR department to initiate (if possible and appropriate) the official job application process.
+They also spoke with the people in the HR department to initiate (if possible and appropriate) the official job application process.

 Then, they worked with these people, providing as much support as possible, to identify appropriate job opportunities and get their resume submitted.

-Hiring managers don't want to make mistakes - it's expensive for the employer to recruit an employee and a few "bad hires" can definitely be career-limiting events for the person doing the hiring.
+Hiring managers don't want to make mistakes -- it's expensive for the employer to recruit an employee and a few "bad hires" can definitely be career-limiting events for the person doing the hiring.

 Nicely, politely, relentlessly following up...by phone, in person, by e-mail, or even by Twitter.
 Whatever works best for you and is most effective in reaching a person at the employer's office.

-He called every two weeks to see how things were progressing - always polite, always nice, and always in touch.
+He called every two weeks to see how things were progressing -- always polite, always nice, and always in touch.
 It worked for him (he got the job) as it has worked for many thousands of job applicants and sales people.
 I've used it myself, too.

 You probably don't want to be doing another job search in a year or two, so use this job search as an opportunity to find a job with an employer who will be around (and keep you around) for a while.
 The research you've done in selecting your target employers should help you avoid the ones that will disappear or disappoint - although no one has any guarantees in life or work.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-A veteran of the United States Marine Corps, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+A veteran of the United States Marine Corps and a Visiting Scholar at the MIT Sloan School of Management since 2012, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and onGoogle+.